 Legal 6 min read

-In the digital age, metadata has transitioned from technical minutiae to powerful legal evidence.
-Courts around the world are increasingly relying on file metadata to establish timelines, verify authenticity, and uncover crucial details in both civil and criminal cases.
+Courts around the world increasingly rely on file metadata to establish timelines, verify authenticity, and uncover crucial details in both civil and criminal cases.
+Unlike testimony, metadata provides an unforgeable digital trail โ€” unless it has been manipulated.

-Why metadata is valuable in legal contexts:
+Why metadata is valuable as evidence

 • Provides timestamp verification for document creation and modification